tableflip/postmsg-rpc/README.md

 ### Advanced usage

-Use `caller` to create a function that uses postMessage to call a function in a different window.
+Use `caller` to create a function that uses postMessage to call an exposed function in a different window.
 It also allows you to pass options (see docs below).

 ```js
 import { caller } from 'postmsg-rpc'